RedPitaya/Documentation/appsFeatures/remoteControl/remoteAndProg.rst

 Introduction to data acquisition and generation with Red Pitaya
 ******************************************************************

-In this section we will discuss all the available options for generating and acquiring data with Red Pitaya from the simplest to the most advanced.
-We will also discuss what are the limitations of each mode and possible problems with implementation
+In this section we will discuss all the options available for generating and acquiring data with Red Pitaya, from the simplest to the most advanced.
+We will also discuss the limitations of each mode and possible implementation issues.

 Acquisition options
 ====================